 BUDGET-CERT-PROVIDE - (Fatal) - Budget Certification (Form CB) must be provided.
 Passed WK-COMP-CERT-PROVIDE - (Fatal) - Workers' Compensation Certification (Form CC) must be provided.
 Passed ADA-PROVIDE - (Fatal) - Average Daily Attendance data Form A must be provided.
 Passed CS-PROVIDE - (Fatal) - The Criteria and Standards Review (Form 01CS) has been provided.
 Passed MYP-PROVIDE - (Warning) - A Multiyear Projection Worksheet must be provided with your Budget.
-(Note: LEAs may use a multiyear projection worksheet other than Form MYP, with approval of their reviewing agency, as long as it provides current year and at least two subsequent fiscal years, and separately projects unrestricted resources, restricted resources, and combined total resources.)
-Passed CHK-UNBALANCED-A - (Warning) - Unbalanced and/or incomplete data in any of the forms should be corrected before an official export is completed.
-Passed CHK-UNBALANCED-B - (Fatal) - Unbalanced and/or incomplete data in any of the forms must be corrected before an official export is completed.
-Passed CHK-DEPENDENCY - (Fatal) - If data has changed that affect other forms, the affected forms must be opened and saved.
-Passed VERSION-CHECK - (Warning) - All versions are current.
+(Note: LE may use a multiyear projection worksheet other than Form MYP, with approval of their reviewing agency, as long it provides current year and at least two subsequent fiscal years, and separately projects unrestricted resource restricted resources, and combined total resources.) as CHK-UNBALANCED-A - (Warning) - Unbalanced and/or incomplete data in any of the forms should be correct before an official export is completed. cted Passed CHK-UNBALANCED-B - (Fatal) - Unbalanced and/or incomplete data in any of the forms must be correct before an official export is completed. cted Passed CHK-DEPENDENCY - (Fatal) - If data has changed that affect other forms, the affected forms must be opened a saved. and Passed VERSION-CHECK - (Warning) - All versions are current.
 Passed